-2. Nothing in this Protective Order shall be deemed to grant or create discovery rights to any Party, Class Party or Third Party in the AMD Litigation, the Japan Litigation, the Class Litigation or the California Class Litigation in any other proceeding relating to or arising out of the subject-matter thereof, nor shall the Parties' agreement to this Protective Order constitute a waiver of any rights to resist any discovery efforts that may be initiated in any other proceeding whether or not relating to or arising out of the same subject-matter.
+2. Nothing in this Protective Order shall be deemed to grant or create discovery rights to any Party, Class Party or Non-Party in the AMD Litigation or the Class Litigation in any other proceeding relating to or arising out of the subject-matter thereof, nor shall the Parties' agreement to this Protective Order constitute a waiver of any rights of the Parties or the Non-Parties to resist any discovery efforts that may be initiated in any other proceeding whether or not relating to or arising out of the same subject-matter.